RomLab/system-for-underfloor-heating-v2.0/README.md

 Temperature measurement using a thermocouple and a MAX31850K converter.
 The temperature sensors connected to the smoke flues of the fireplace are implemented using a thermocouple.
 The termocouple is connected to the integrated circuit MAX31850K, value from the thermocouple is transferred to a digital value including low temperature compensation end and this value is sent via the 1-Wire bus.
 The thermocouple is type K.

 ### LCD display
 For showing temperatures from the bottom, middle and top part of HWT is selected 20 characters and 4 rows LCD display with blue backlight and white letters, the picture 14.
 The HD44780 controller is used to control the display.
-The I2C expander PCF8574 is connected to the controller with eight outputs which are connected on data bus for control respectively displaying the character on the display.
+The I<sup>2</sup>C expander PCF8574 is connected to the controller with eight outputs which are connected on the data bus for control respectively displaying characters on the display.
 Each display or PCF8574 expander allows to set a unique device address on the bus using jumpers A0, A1, A2.

 <p align="center">
 <img src="description-pictures/lcd-hd44780-20x4-2004a-rear.png" width="250px" alt="LCD display 20x4 with controller HD44780 - rear">
 <img src="description-pictures/lcd-hd44780-20x4-2004a-top.png" width="250px" alt="LCD display 20x4 with controller HD44780 - top">
 </p>
 <p align="center">
 Picture 13: The LCD display for displaying of temperatures from the HWT.
-The rear and top part of LCD.
+The rear and top parts of the LCD.
 </p>

 ### Realized PCB of signalization by fireplace